Hurricane Sally careens into Alabama's Gulf Coast, bringing heavy rains

 Ports, schools and businesses were closed along the coast as Sally churned.
 As the storm track shifted east, ports along the Mississippi River were reopened to travel on Wednesday.
 But they were closed to vessel traffic from Biloxi, Mississippi, to Pascagoula, Florida.

-Reporting by Devika Krishna-Kumar in Mobile, Alabama, Catherine Koppel in Fairhope, Alabama, and Jennifer Hiller in Houston; additional reporting by Stephanie Kelly and Scott DiSavino in New York; Editing by Chizu Nomiyama and Nick Zieminski
+Reporting by Devika Krishna-Kumar and Catherine Koppel in Mobile, Alabama; additional reporting by Jennifer Hiller in Houston and Stephanie Kelly and Scott DiSavino in New York; Editing by Chizu Nomiyama, Nick Zieminski and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.